jd28/rollnw/lib/nw/rules/README.md

 A `Selector` gets some piece of information from a creature using a type and maybe a constant (loaded from 2das) without needing to worry about the exact layout of the data.

-One could do this with lambdas, but it seems unnecessary.
-Regardless of what attributes a creature has, what those attributes mean, how they affect the rules of the game, and so on; a creature will always have some set of abilities, some set of skills, some set of armor classes, etc, etc.

 Example:

 ```cpp